Need to Son-si it to believe it? Introducing this Silicon Valley staple, a go-to for top-of-the-market tech and life sciences work.

 ||

-The view from the firm: We offer practical training from first-year associates to senior partners and take a blended approach to training, incorporating academies, online self-directed courses, live webcasts, interactive workshops, booster training sessions, just-in-time microlearning videos, and interactive eLearning modules.
+The view from the firm: Our professional and career development programs range from substantive legal training to career coaching to business skills.
+We offer practical training from first-year associates to senior partners and take a blended approach to training, incorporating academics, online self-directed courses, live webcasts, interactive workshops, booster training sessions, just-in-time microlearning videos, and interactive eLearning modules.
+We provide continuing education opportunities for attorneys at all levels through internal training classes, external programs, and online compliance tracking.

 Hours & Compensation